21 Restaurant Email Marketing Strategies and Examples for 2023

 If you are not currently using email as a marketing channel, or if your email campaigns are lacking in ROI, here are several tips and tricks to help you improve your email marketing results.

-Doing this can be detrimental to the ROI of your campaigns.
+Undoubtedly, doing this can be detrimental to the ROI of your campaigns.

-So, collecting customer data is a must so that you can personalize the messaging and timing of your email marketing.
+So, collecting guest data is a must so that you can personalize the messaging and timing of your email marketing.
 But, where can you get accurate and reliable data about your actual customer base?

 In addition, the data you did obtain was a snapshot in time.
 If you wanted more current data, you had to pay for it.

-Using WiFi Analytics to Know Your Customers
+Using Current Technology to Know Your Restaurant Guests

 - Customer foot traffic.